“Esprit de Coeur” — Love Between Teammates.

 Most people in the West would say that Love appears in two ways.
 The first is display of emotive love, which we show to others through our hugs, sympathetic eyes, and comforting smiles.
 The second is the sharing of resources – the useful giving of our time, energy, food, shelter, labor, and money.

 Most people in the West would also agree that Love is at once the highest virtue, the strongest emotion, and life’s greatest fulfillment.
 The Practice of Continuing Creation: The Growing, Organizing, Direction of the Cosmos agrees, and for this reason we devote this entire Essay to Love.

 Love is unique in several ways.
 We both receive it and give it.
 We often receive it and/or give it for its own sake, without any prospect of exchange – “Love is its own reward.”
 To quote 1 Corinthians 13:13 – “And now these three remain: faith, hope, and love.
 But the greatest of these is love.”

 Christianity holds Love to be the supreme virtue, the virtue that is the foundation for all others.
 Practitioners of Continuing Creation agree, but first we must enlarge the meaning of Love.

-Love is not only a virtue, it is an engine that powers a happy fulfilled life.
+Love is not only a virtue, it is also an engine that powers a happy fulfilled life.
 At the same time, Love itself is often the greatest fulfillment of a life.

 The Book of Continuing Creation’s Definition of “Love”

 For Participants in Continuing Creation, “Love” means having deep, dedicated care for and constructive involvement with one or more persons, activities, creatures, causes, avenues of work (art, welding, medicine), interests or activities (astronomy, baseball).
 We also Love Nature, the Earth, and Life itself (which the French call “joie de vivre”).
 Finally, we Followers of Our Way practice Creative Love within and for Continuing Creation: The Growing, Organizing, Direction of the Cosmos.

 When we love, we often enter a flow state, where our being, in a sense, merges with the object of our love.
 For Practitioners of Continuing Creation, Love is caring about someone or something as much (or more) than you care about yourself.